Setting Up The Contact Page

 Google Map Styling

-Select the Map Styling - Illustrated as U. Allows you to set the google map styles.
+Select the Map Styling - Allows you to set the google map styles.
 Choose from Default Styling, Theme Styling, or Custom Styling.
 Default is google style, Theme is our style, or choose Custom to select your own style options.

-Map Overlay Color - Illustrated as V. Allows you to set any overlaying color for the map besides pure black or white.
+Map Overlay Color - Allows you to set any overlaying color for the map besides pure black or white.
 Works best with "roadmap" type.
 Note: This option is only available for Custom Styling setting.

-Info Box Styling - Illustrated as W. Allows you to set the styling of the info box.
+Info Box Styling - Allows you to set the styling of the info box.
 Choose from Default Infobox or Custom Infobox.
 Note: This option is only available for Custom Styling setting.

-Info Box Background Color - Illustrated as Y. Allows you to set the info box background color.
+Info Box Background Color - Allows you to set the info box background color.
 Note: This option is only available for Custom Infobox setting.

-Info Box Text Color - Illustrated as Z. Allows you to set the info box text color.
+Info Box Text Color - Allows you to set the info box text color.
 Note: This option is only available for Custom Infobox setting.

 How to Fix The Contact Form Not Sending Emails